 In truth, Tibet in the early 50’s was an oligarchy.
 Meaning a small wealthy class living in opulence, ruling over a vast poor working class.
-A few Kings and many serfs.
-The Dalai Lama was the king-god at the time, and punishments were harsh - like cutting off of hands.
-In fact, slavery only ended in Tibet in 1957!
-And the Dalai Lama, who lived in opulence there, only left in 1959 because he was pushed out by the chinese.
+And the Dalai Lama was the king-god at the time, and Tibet had slavery.
+In fact, slavery only ended in Tibet in 1957.
+And the Dalai Lama, who lived in opulence there, left in 1959 because he was pushed out by the Chinese.

 1. He has outlawed the worship of a deity, Dorje Shugden, resulting in the biggest conflict Tibet has seen in modern times.

 2. He was paid over $1M a year by the CIA to train an army.

 4. He has said this is his last life